Apostrophe Errors

 The word their shows possession (their parking lot); they're means "they are"; there indicates location or a state of being, as in "There are three letters in the word cat."

-For a detailed explanation and exercises in correcting apostrophe errors, download the free worksheet.
-The worksheet is in PDF format.
+For a detailed explanation and exercises in correcting apostrophe errors, download the free worksheets.
+The worksheets are in PDF format.

 The front page describes common errors using the apostrophe.
 The second page consists of sentences that the student must correct.
 There is space provided below each sentence, so that the student actually has to write out the sentence, rather than merely identifying the error.